benhammondmusic/blog/cknkm0air022ycqs145ee4ahk.md

 ## Database

 Create a postgres database. _You'll need this exact name again soon, so write it in your project notes somewhere you'll remember._
-- `createdb your-app-db`
+- `createdb example-db`

-> `your-app-db` is the example I'll be using; you can use whatever you want throughout this post, just be consistent!
+> `example-db` is the example I'll be using; you can use whatever you want throughout this post, just be consistent!

 > If you have weird errors while testing things and somehow perhaps have corrupt data in your database, you can easily remove and re-add the database with the following commands in your terminal:
-1. `dropdb your-app-db`
+1. `dropdb example-db`
-2. `createdb your-app-db`
+2. `createdb example-db`
 3. `python manage.py createsuperuser`

 ## Dependencies